AliDavianto/mile-32/README.md

 - `test: Adding missing or correcting existing tests`
 - `chore: Changes to the build process or auxiliary tools and libraries such as documentation generation`
-- `Scope: (Optional) The part of the codebase affected (e.g., api, ui, database).` 2.Subject: A brief description of the change, written in the imperative mood (e.g., "add", "update", "remove").
+- `Scope: (Optional) The part of the codebase affected (e.g., api, ui, database).`
+2. **Subject**: A brief description of the change, written in the imperative mood (e.g., "add", "update", "remove").
 Keep it concise (ideally 50 characters or less).
-3.Body: (Optional) A more detailed description of the change, explaining what and why, wrapped at 72 characters.
+3. **Body**: (Optional) A more detailed description of the change, explaining what and why, wrapped at 72 characters.
 This is where you can elaborate on the reason for the change and its impact.
-4.Footer: (Optional) Include any references to issues or tasks, such as Fixes #123 or Related to #456.
+4. **Footer**: (Optional) Include any references to issues or tasks, such as Fixes #123 or Related to #456.

 ---